Skip to main content

 Scope and Contents

-The collection also includes student and faculty databases (on 30 floppy discs) compiled by Curran in conjunction with researching and writing his book, A History of Georgetown University.
+The collection includes student and faculty databases, on floppy discs and printed out hard copies, compiled by Curran in conjunction with researching and writing his book, A History of Georgetown University.

 Dates